We're following all the rules… so why does it still feel off?

 Your Personalized VeloRESET Roadmap

-See Exactly What’s Causing Your Pitcher’s Arm Issues, And the Fastest Fix
+See Exactly What's Causing Your Pitcher's Arm Issues — And the Fastest Path Forward

-In 90 seconds, the VeloRESET Quiz analyzes your athlete’s stress pattern, movement limitations, and early injury signals, so you know exactly why they’re struggling and how to help them feel and throw better.
+In 90 seconds, the Arm State Check analyzes your athlete's stress pattern, movement limitations, and early injury signals — so you know exactly why they're struggling and how to help them feel and throw better.

 Most parents can tell something is wrong.
 The arm looks guarded, the velocity isn't there, or your pitcher just doesn't look like themselves.
 But it's hard to explain why.

 Coaches usually see a flaw, but not the full picture.
-Pitchers feel the pain and frustration, but don’t have a clear plan to fix it.
+Pitchers feel the pain and frustration, but don't have a clear plan to address it.

-The VeloRESET Quiz changes that in 90 seconds.
+The Arm State Check changes that in 90 seconds.

-Using your athlete’s symptoms, soreness patterns, posture habits, and throwing behavior, the quiz maps the most likely movement pattern driving the stress.
-It’s the same starting point Joey uses in 1-on-1 assessments.
+Using your athlete's symptoms, soreness patterns, posture habits, and throwing behavior, the Check maps the most likely movement pattern driving the stress.
+It's the same starting point Joey uses in 1-on-1 assessments.

 From there, you get a simple, personalized roadmap that shows you: